Playas Valley

 The Playas Valley is a lengthy and narrow 60-mi (97-km) long, valley located in Hidalgo County, New Mexico in the Bootheel Region; the extreme south of the valley lies in Chihuahua.
-Playas, NM is located in the northeast.
-The valley is noteworthy for the Playas Lake, (dry lake) in the north.
+Playas, New Mexico is located in the northeast.
+The valley is noteworthy for the Playas Lake, a dry lake in the north.

 The Continental Divide of the Americas forms its western border in a series of three linear mountain ranges, and the divide forms the water divide as the northern border of the Playas Valley.
 The valley disappears southward into regions of the northwest Chihuahuan Desert of Chihuahua, Mexico.
 Regions of the desert extend northward to foothills of various mountain ranges, canyons, washes, or other landforms.

 Description

 The Playas Valley is linear, and north–south trending and surrounded by mountain ranges, except on the south, where the flatlands merge into the Chihuahuan Desert.